physimals/fabber_core/doc/models.rst

 The additional argument ``key`` is not required in this case.
 It is used to allow a model to evaluate 'alternative' outputs such as an interim residual or AIF curve.
+These are not used in the fitting process but can be written out using the ``--save-model-extras`` option.

+Note that the variable ``data`` is available at this point and contains the current voxel's time series.
+We are using it here to determine how many time points to generate.

 Making the example into an executable
 -------------------------------------

-We need one more file to build our new model into it's own Fabber executable.
+We need one more file to build our new model library into it's own Fabber executable.
 This is called ``fabber_main.cc`` and it is very simple::

     #include "fabber_core/fabber_core.h"